 1.1.6 “Light Load Hours” or “LLH” means: (1) hours ending 0100 through 0600 and 2300 through 2400 hours PPT, Monday through Saturday, and (2) all hours on Sundays and holidays as designated by NERC.

-1.1.7 “Open Access Transmission Tariff” or “OATT” means a transmission provider’s transmission tariff that has been accepted by FERC and that FERC has ruled is consistent with or superior to FERC’s pro forma OATT for purposes of reciprocity, or that is substantially similar to FERC’s pro forma OATT.

-Option 1: Include for exclusively directly-connected customers:
+1.1.7 “Open Access Transmission Tariff” or “OATT” means the terms and conditions of point-to-point and network integration transmission services, ancillary services, and generator interconnections offered by BPA or a Third-Party Transmission Provider.

 1.2 E-Tags

-«Customer Name» shall create any necessary E-Tags for delivery of BPA-provided power purchased under this Agreement by the NERC preschedule deadline.
+«Customer Name» shall create any necessary E-Tags for delivery of BPA-provided power purchased under this Agreement and any Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load by the NERC preschedule deadline.

-Suboption: Include if customer is purchasing Shaping Capacity.
+Option: Include if customer is purchasing Shaping Capacity.
 If customer is not purchasing Shaping Capacity delete this option:

 «Customer Name» shall create all E-Tags for Tier 1 Block Amounts and Tier 2 Block Amounts no later than 0800 hours Pacific Prevailing Time (PPT) on the day prior to delivery.

-«Customer Name» may modify E-Tag Tier 1 Block Amounts no later than 0800 hours PPT, consistent with section 1.4.5 of Exhibit C.
+«Customer Name» may modify E-Tags for Tier 1 Block Amounts no later than 0800 hours PPT, consistent with section 1.4.5 of Exhibit C.

+In the event «Customer Name»’s loads are forecasted to be less than «Customer Name»’s Tier 1 Block Amounts and Tier 2 Block Amounts, «Customer Name»’s E-Tags shall not exceed «Customer Name»’s forecasted load.

-End Suboption
+End Option

 1.3 Real-Time Scheduling